Own website for artists and other creative: Why it is so important

 Add a direct link to the shop or the sales page to buy every work directly from its portfolio page.
 It should always be quick and easy to buy your art; Minimize the possibilities for potential buyers to be distracted as soon as they have been convinced of a specific work.

-Limit the text on most pages of the website to a minimum.
-Do not steer too much from what people ultimately have to combine: their art.
+Keep the text on most pages of your website to a minimum.
+Don't distract too much from what people ultimately need to connect with: your art.

 E. The About page-show your personality

-Break the above rule on your About page, which should also be in your top navigation level.
-This is the place to maintain stronger personal connections with the public.
-Let them find out who they are, why they do, what they do, what inspires them, what their process looks like, what their main stories are in their work, what artistic philosophies they drive and so on.
+Break the above rule on your About page, which should also be located in your top navigation.
+This is the place to cultivate stronger personal connections with the public.
+Let them know who you are and why you do what you do.
+Share what inspires you, your process, and your main intentions in your work.
+Also, inform them about the artistic philosophies that drive you, and so on.

 F. the event page